LukeShortCloud/VegCraftForge/README.md

-# VegCraft
+# VegCraftForge

-A Minecraft datapack for the creation of purely vegan recipes!
-All original recipes remain in the game - these are simply in addition.
-Here's the complete set of recipes, as of v0.2-pre:
+A Forge mod for Minecraft 1.12.2 that adds vegan crafting recipes for vanilla Minecraft items.
+This is based on the data pack [VegCraft](https://github.com/ACascarino/vegcraft) created by [ACascarino](https://github.com/ACascarino).
+For newer versions of Minecraft, use the original data pack.

+## Recipes

 Item | Recipe | Description
 ---- | ------ | ----------